InfuseAI/ArtiVC/README.md

 ### S3 repository
 Prepare the `~/.aws/credentials` to access the s3 repository.
 Please see the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)

-### Ignore file
-You can put the `.artignore` file at the root of the workpsace.
-The content of the `.artfile` is regular expression per line.
-To test the result of `.artfile`, you can use `art push --dry-run` to see what files would be pushed.

 # Use Cases

 ## Case 1: Dataset Preparation of an Image Classification Project